COMSYS/anonboot/README.md

 ## Acknowledgements

-This work has been funded by the German Federal Ministry of Education and Research (BMBF) under funding reference number 16DHLQ013.
+This work has been funded by the German Federal Ministry of Education and Research (BMBF) under funding reference numbers 16DHLQ013 and Z31 BMBF Digital Campus.
+The funding under reference number Z31 BMBF Digital Campus has been provided by the German Academic Exchange Service (DAAD).
 The responsibility for the content of this publication lies with the authors.
-Furthermore, the authors thank Jöran Wiechert for his technical help.
+The authors thank Jöran Wiechert for his support with the prototype.